connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 tags: ddd events
 ---

-There are often different kinds of events in an event-driven system.
+These are different kinds of events found in event-driven systems.
 They often represent the same thing that has happened, but serve different purposes and have different advantages.
+Here I'd like to outline the differences between these two terms.

 # Domain Events